Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying trade-offs: Detailed quantitative outcomes of the MSE

 \subsection{Variability among MSE runs}

 Figure~\ref{y4webs} shows typical time series of simulated yields.
-They correspond to applying the \PTC{}, \STC{}, and \SOC{} management strategies for the \TY{} objective to four of the sample communities ($X=2$) that we studied, over a period of 32 management cycles.
+They correspond to applying the \PTC{}, \STC{}, and \SOC{} management strategies for the \TY{} objective over a period of 32 management cycles to four of the sample communities ($X=2$) that we studied.
 It is apparent that yields can vary substantially between management strategies and between sample communities, and that even the ranking of yields achieved using the three strategies can vary.
 In order to establish the relative performance of different management plans we therefore tested them on a larger number of sample communities.